dosbenjamin/eleventy-webpack-boilerplate/README.md

 - Convert `*.svg` files used in CSS into `sprite.svg`
 - Copy `robots.txt` to `public` folder
 - Copy `.htaccess` to `public` folder
-- Generate favicons, `manifest.webmanifest`, `browserconfig.xml` and inject it inside html
+- Generate favicons, `manifest.webmanifest`, `browserconfig.xml` and inject them inside html
 - Generate `sitemap.xml` and paste it in `public`
 - Inject `main.css` path in `.htaccess` for HTTP/2 Server Push
 - Inject resources hint in `*.html` to preload `*.woff2` fonts